 [Editor’s note: Views were expressed that the interference calculations being an aggregate to EESS (passive) receivers, the statistical elements (e.g. out of band antenna gain, P.2108,...) have to be taken in average and not in median.
 Further discussion was also invited on the WPT device deployment density, and the effects on the results.]

+A2.2 Summary of Results

+The tables below show the EESS (passive) sensors and of results of simulation indicating the number of ISM devices that might be allowed to operate simultaneously in the footprint of each passive sensor.
+The sensors in green are highlighted in this report.

+Results for the number of ISM devices that could be accommodated for each EESS (passive) sensor using the assumptions of systems characteristics and operating conditions discussed above are shown in Table A2.2.

+TABLE A2.2

+Summary of Results per Sensor